 Is it possible to abandon Android and iOS for another mobile operating system?

 When you want an alternative operating system, Linux is usually the answer.
 But what Linux smartphone operating systems are available to install today?
+When you want to replace Android with Linux, here are the distros you should try.

 1. Ubuntu Touch